zhaoou/notes/spring_review_answers.md

 If the calling method was not in tx, new one will be created around this method.

-**Example**
-Lets say we have a service method `performPurchase()` that removes an item from inventory, and records a sale.
-SaleRepository and InventoryRepository have default propagation level (REQUIRED).

-If `performPurchase` is not marked as @Transactional, then we don't have all-or-nothing, unit of work behavior.
-We need to mark `performPurchase` as @Transactional.

-If we want to keep track of all attempted purchases, even if they fail, we need to define another method: `recordSaleAttempt`, in some repository and mark it as REQUIRES_NEW.
-This will force it to be independent of the `performPurchase` transaction, and even if `performPurchase` method is rolled back, `recordSaleAttempt` will commit.

 * Explain, and give examples of, REQUIRES_NEW, REQUIRED, and SUPPORTS propagation levels.

 REQUIRES_NEW: